mozman/ezdxf/docs/source/tutorials/linear_dimension.rst

 Text rendering is another problem, because `ezdxf` has no real rendering engine.
-Some font properties, like the real text width, which is only available to `ezdxf` if the `Matplotlib` package is installed and may also vary slightly for different CAD applications.
+Some font properties, like the real text width, which is only available to `ezdxf` if the `Matplotlib` package is installed and this value may also vary slightly for different CAD applications.
 Without access to the `Matplotlib` package the text properties in `ezdxf` are based on an abstract monospaced font and are bigger than required by true type fonts.

-Not all DIMENSION and DIMSTYLE features are supported by all DXF versions, especially DXF R12 does not support many features, but in this case the required rendering of dimension lines is an advantage, because if the application just shows the rendered block, all features which can be used in DXF R12 are displayed like linetypes, but this features will disappear if the dimension line will be edited in the CAD application. `Ezdxf` writes only the supported DIMVARS of the used DXF version to avoid invalid DXF files.
+Not all DIMENSION and DIMSTYLE features are supported by all DXF versions, especially DXF R12 does not support many features, but in this case the required rendering of dimension lines is an advantage, because if the application just shows the rendered block, all features which can be used in DXF R12 will be displayed, but these features will disappear if the dimension line will be edited in the CAD application. `Ezdxf` writes only the supported DIMVARS of the used DXF version to avoid invalid DXF files.
 So it is not that critical to know all the supported features of a DXF version, except for limits and tolerances,